-No provision for Hong Kong Profits Tax and PRC Enterprise Income Tax was made as the Group did not have any assessable profits generated for the years ended 31 December 2022 and 2021.
+No provision for Hong Kong Profits Tax and PRC Enterprise Income Tax was made as the Group did not have any assessable profits generated for the years ended 31 December 2023 and 2022.

-The Company's subsidiaries incorporated in Hong Kong is subject to Hong Kong Profits Tax at 16.5% (2021: 16.5%).
+The Company's subsidiaries incorporated in Hong Kong is subject to the Hong Kong Profits Tax at 16.5% (2022: 16.5%).